-This hearty and tangy stew with creole spices will transport you to New Orleans!
+This hearty vegan black eyed peas and tomato stew with creole spices will transport you to New Orleans!
 It’s a perfect comfort dish that is also incredibly healthy.
 Pair it with cornbread for the perfect weeknight meal.

 One of my many awakenings last summer was that I did not own a cookbook authored by a Black chef.
 I am familiar with cuisines from various parts of Africa, and I love Southern food, so I set out to research one that I would use, and that could even be friendly to my new vegan lifestyle.
 I discovered “Afro-Vegan” by Bryant Terry.
 When I actually sat down to read his book, I fell in love with it.
 Terry is a renowned chef in the Bay Area as well as a food justice activist.
 As he states beautifully in “Afro-Vegan”, one of his main reasons for writing the book is to: